Rethinking the toxic workplace

 Why politics exists (and isn’t going anywhere)

 By workplace politics, I don’t mean party politics, though some people insist on bringing that in too.
 I mean the ordinary daily business of influence, favour, positioning, and survival inside hierarchies where everyone pretends merit matters.
+Most people don’t enter workplaces intending to become political actors.
+They adapt gradually to the pressures, incentives, and unspoken rules that govern institutional life.

 As workplaces grow, they become layered bureaucracies, with more managers arriving to manage other managers.
 Risk becomes sacred and the real boss as the institution becomes less interested in accuracy and accountability than in being protected.
 The larger the organisation, the more energy goes into shielding it from embarrassment and liability.
 Entire professional classes emerge whose main function is managing exposure while remaining far removed from the actual work.